 success strategies.
 It normally takes about four weeks to complete the course.

-However, if you begin on the first day that this class is available and
+You are strongly encouraged to begin on the first day that this class is available.
+If you

-accelerate your pace, you can complete the course before your three-credit
+accelerate your pace, you can complete the course before your other

 classes begin.
 All incoming students must successfully complete

 INFO 203 by September 16, 2020 or an administrative hold will be

 put on their records which will prevent them from continuing in their second semester.

 Obtain this semester's Restricted Materials login from your instructor.